igorski/bitmappery/README.md

 ### All self-written ?

-Yep, though it helps having worked five years in the photo software industry and having tackled the problems before.
+Yep, though it helps having worked in the photo software industry for five years, having tackled the problems before.
 Also, Bitmappery is reusing [zCanvas](https://github.com/igorski/zCanvas) for rendering and bitmap blitting.